jordansissel/actions-experiments/html/index.md

 ## Full Installation Recipe

-Install the `dnf config-manager` plugin:
+If you are running dnf v4, you will need to install the dnf config-manager plugin.
+You can check the version by checking the first line output from `dnf --version`.
+Users of dnf v5 can skip this step.

 ```
 sudo dnf install -y dnf-plugins-core
 ```

-Add the fpm package repository:
+Now, use `dnf config-manager` to add the fpm repository:

 ```
 distro="$(sed -rne 's/^ID="?([^"]+)"?/\1/p' /etc/os-release)"